 Our carbon positive ambition

-We have announced a bold new ambition: to be carbon positive by 2030 across our operations.
+We have a bold ambition to be carbon positive in our operations by 2030.

-To achieve our ambition of becoming carbon positive by 2030, we will:
+To become carbon positive by 2030, we will:

 - Source 100% of our energy across our operations from renewable sources by 2030.

 - Source all our electricity purchased from the grid from renewable sources by 2020.

 - Eliminate coal from our energy mix by 2020.

 - Directly support the generation of more renewable energy than we consume, making the surplus available to the markets and communities where we operate.

 We developed these targets with global non-profit, Forum for the Future, and are working collaboratively with partners, suppliers and others to achieve them.

 Our success depends in part on broader changes taking place in energy markets worldwide, and we recognise we have a role to play as an industry leader to help shape those markets.
 We intentionally announced our ambition in the lead-up to COP21 to give governments – and others in industry – confidence that large businesses are committed to a zero-carbon economy.